openmovementproject/openmovement/Docs/ax3/ax3-faq.md

 * If you are placing multiple accelerometers on a single moving body over a long period of time (e.g. a person), then there is some software that synchronizes the signal from devices that are likely to see a similar movement: [timesync](https://github.com/digitalinteraction/timesync/).

 * Where the setup/access allows (e.g. a lab-based recording, or one with frequent points of contact), you can introduce a "marker" -- a specific movement signal at one or more points (e.g. vigorous shaking before and after a session) that has its time externally recorded.
 For a lab-based session, it might be appropriate to video record the session in a way that captures the shaking times directly.
 It might be useful to introduce an external clock on a screen, e.g. this page: [Time Sync Clock](https://config.openmovement.dev/timesync/) -- on some supported phones/browsers (e.g. Chrome browser on Android), you can hold the phone against the device and tap-and-hold the screen to introduce an optical and vibration marker/pattern for the time.

+**A note about timezones and daylight savings time:** The AX devices do not attempt to adjust for timezone changes or daylight savings adjustment (and they will not know the current location of the wearer).
+Instead, the configuring device's local time is used to establish the date and time on the device, and the time and date continue from there for the recording.